 Once the doctor selects the most appropriate medication, the eRx software is used to send the prescription to the pharmacy.
 If multiple pharmacies can fill the prescription, the patient can choose the most convenient one.

 The chosen pharmacy will then check for availability and prepare the drugs for pickup.
-If the pharmacy needs any clarification regarding the prescription, it can use the same e-Prescribing system.
+If the pharmacy needs any clarification regarding the prescription, it can use the same electronic prescription system.

 A refill is even simpler.
 The pharmacy requests the refill on behalf of the patient, the doctor sees the request via the e-Prescription application and approves (or denies) it.